-The 12-volt DC system batteries are charged by the engine charging system.
-If your boat is equipped with the optional shore power system, the batteries are also charged by a battery charger.
-12-volt power is distributed to the battery switches and circuit breakers on the Main Distribution Panel (MDP) that protects the switch panel on the helm.
-Battery voltage for the house battery is monitored using the volt meter on the MDP.
-The engine battery voltage is monitored on the engine display.
+The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power or when operating the generator.
+12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) (located at the port side of the leaning post) that protect the switch panels on the helm and in the cabin.
+The battery voltage for the house battery is monitored using the volt meter on the MDP.
+The engine battery voltage is monitored on the respective tachometer.